What are connective tissue injuries, and how are they related to my pain?

 What tissue do we harvest for the autologous adipose graft therapy?

 The procedure we use harvests fat tissue in a low-pressure “mini liposuction” that provides a rich tissue matrix and bio scaffolding to aid in repair of affected tissues.
-The specific therapeutic components are located within the highly vascular adipose bed and serve to nurture and protect your stem cell population.
-When harvested along with the mesenchymal stem cells, and mixed with your own platelet rich plasma, these tissue products provide the tissue rich matrix, the cytokine cell signals, and scaffolding necessary for improving the condition of the joint.
+These specific therapeutic components are located within the highly vascular adipose bed and serve to nurture and protect your stem cell population.
+When harvested and mixed with your own platelet rich plasma, these tissue products provide the tissue rich matrix, the cytokine cell signals, and scaffolding necessary for improving the condition of the joint.
 Therefore your adipose tissue is the most ideal site for harvesting.

 In summary, adipose-derived regenerative cells: